rosslh/rosshill.ca/content/projects/unitransform.md

   - Color
 ---

-A JavaScript library for visually consistent color transformations through HSLuv color space
+Unitransform is a JavaScript library for visually consistent color transformations through HSLuv color space.
+For example, with this library you can saturate or lighten multiple colors and all colors will look like they changed by the same amount.